 05/06/2007 08:18 AM

-With the increase in popularity, certain cycling-related injuries will also increase.
 Bicycling is a relatively safe and injury-free activity.
-Nevertheless, several problems deserve mention.
+Nevertheless, with an increase in time spent on a bike, certain cycling-related injuries will also increase.
+Several problems deserve mention.
 Here, we'll focus on the following injuries since they are largely preventable (Dannenberg AL, et al. 1996):

 - head injuries